-- Assess and report on, at least once a year, the effectiveness of the System of Governance and ensure that the Management Committee takes the necessary measures to remedy any shortcomings; - Verify periodically, and at least once a year, the proper execution of the four independent Control Functions, through direct interactions and periodic reporting of the independent Control Functions, but also through periodic reporting of the Management Committee; - Determine which actions need to be taken following Internal Audit findings and ensure that such actions are executed properly; - Regularly, and at least once a year, assess the general principles of the Remuneration Policy and assess its implementation; - Assume the ultimate responsibility for reporting and disclosing information, and more in particular approve a policy that guarantees an adequate and correct reporting to the NBB, the approval and updating of the Solvency and Financial Conditions Report (SFCR) and the Regulatory Supervisory Report (RSR); - Assume responsibility for the integrity of the financial accounting and reporting systems, including the systems for operational and financial controls; - Assess the functioning of the Internal Control System at least once a year and ensure that it provides a reasonable degree of certainty regarding the reliability of the information reporting process; - Monitor the activities of the Management Committee on important projects and change processes; and - Supervise the Management Committee on the achievement of the objectives of ERGO Insurance NV/SA, the implementation of the general company strategy, the internal risk mitigation and control systems, the financial reporting process and integrity therein, compliance with laws, regulations, internal policies and industry standards, and in general the overall functioning of the Management Committee.
+- Assess and report on, at least once a year, the effectiveness of the System of Governance and ensure that the Management Committee takes the necessary measures to remedy any shortcomings; - Verify periodically, and at least once a year, the proper execution of the four independent Control Functions, through direct interactions and periodic reporting of the Independent Control Functions, but also through periodic reporting of the Management Committee, and supervising the measures taken by the Management Committee to mitigate shortcomings.
+In addition, the Board of Directors is required to annually submit a report on the assessment of the proper functioning of the Compliance Function to the NBB; - Determine which actions need to be taken following Internal Audit findings and ensure that such actions are executed properly; - Regularly, and at least once a year, assess the general principles of the Compensation Policy and assess its implementation; - Assume the ultimate responsibility for reporting and disclosing information, and more in particular approve a policy that guarantees an adequate and correct reporting to the NBB, the approval and updating of the Solvency and Financial Conditions Report (SFCR) and the Regulatory Supervisory Report (RSR); - Assume responsibility for the integrity of the financial accounting and reporting systems, including the systems for operational and financial controls; - Assess the functioning of the Internal Control System at least once a year and ensure that it provides a reasonable degree of certainty regarding the reliability of the information reporting process; - Monitor the activities of the Management Committee on important projects and change processes; and - Supervise the Management Committee on the achievement of the objectives of ERGO Insurance NV/SA, the implementation of the overall business strategy, the internal risk mitigation and control systems, the financial reporting process and integrity therein, compliance with laws, regulations, internal policies and industry standards, and in general the overall functioning of the Management Committee.

-To enable the Board of Directors to fulfil its duty, both with regard to the general company strategy (including the risk management) and the supervisory function, the Management Committee will regularly report back to the Board of Directors.
-The Board of Directors may also at any time, demand reports of the Management Committee or the statutory auditor on all aspects of the insurance business that could have a significant impact on ERGO Insurance NV/SA.
-In general, the Board of Directors and its Chairman may request any relevant information or documents and carry out any inspection.
+To enable the Board of Directors to fulfil its duty, both with regard to the overall business strategy (including the risk management and the integrity policy) and the supervisory function, the Management Committee will regularly report to the Board of Directors.
+The Board of Directors may also at any time, demand reports of the Management Committee, the Independent Control Functions or the statutory auditor on all aspects of the insurance business that could have a significant impact on ERGO Insurance NV/SA.
+In general, the Board of Directors and its Chairman may request any relevant information or documents of any relevant party or advisor and carry out any inspection.

-Specialized Sub-Committees of the Board of Directors
+Specialised Sub-Committees of the Board of Directors